apify/apify-docs/sources/platform/proxy/index.md

 ## Our proxies {#our-proxies}

-[Datacenter proxy](./datacenter_proxy/index.md) – the fastest and cheapest option, it uses datacenters to change your IP address.
-Note that there is a chance of being blocked because of the activity of other users. [[Code examples](./datacenter_proxy/examples.md)]
+[Datacenter proxy](./datacenter_proxy.md) – the fastest and cheapest option, it uses datacenters to change your IP address.
+Note that there is a chance of being blocked because of the activity of other users.

-[Residential proxy](./residential_proxy/index.md) – IP addresses located in homes and offices around the world.
-These IPs are the least likely to be blocked. [[How to connect](./residential_proxy/index.md)]
+[Residential proxy](./residential_proxy.md) – IP addresses located in homes and offices around the world.
+These IPs are the least likely to be blocked.

-[Google SERP proxy](./google_serp_proxy/index.md) – download and extract data from Google Search Engine Result Pages (SERPs).
-You can select country and language to get localized results. [[Code examples](./google_serp_proxy/examples.md)]
+[Google SERP proxy](./google_serp_proxy.md) – download and extract data from Google Search Engine Result Pages (SERPs).
+You can select country and language to get localized results.

 **For pricing information, visit [apify.com/proxy](https://apify.com/proxy).**